 - Instinctual inventory management.
 Always rely on facts and data if you’re making purchases or any important business decision.
 Instinct may help you at some point in your life, but don’t rely on it if it’s purely.

 - Poor staff training.
 It is best to involve your whole restaurant team with this type of training.
-It doesn’t matter if they will not deal with inventory because it’s not on their job description, but having an extra eye to check if proper practices are being observed will be helpful in the long run.
+It doesn’t matter if they will not deal with stocks because it’s not on their job description, but having an extra eye to check if proper practices are being observed will be helpful in the long run.

 - Inadequate organization.
-Inventory management is not the most exciting task, but it will be a tough one for your team if you don’t implement strict rules for the organization of your stockroom, freezers, and fridges.
+Merchandise management is not the most exciting task, but it will be a tough one for your team if you don’t implement strict rules for the organization of your stockroom, freezers, and fridges.
 Storage malpractices lead to the production of food waste and food costs.

 Benefits Of Restaurant Inventory Management